 Bicycles (red line), on the other hand, had a dramatic increase in crashes relative to the other crash proportions, which might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
-While this came down somewhat in Weeks 7 and 19, it has shown consistently higher levels in all of the other weeks except the most recent.
+While this came down somewhat in Weeks 7 and 19, it has shown consistently higher levels in all of the other weeks including the most recent.
+Pedestrian crashes remain at about the all crash level, while Bicycle crashes have leveled out from Week 25 on to about 38% higher than its pre-COVID level.